xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-015.md

 import Bidi from '../components/Bidi.vue';
 </script>

-# Lesson 15 - Text Rendering
+# Lesson 15 - Text rendering

 Text rendering is a highly complex process, and the [State of Text Rendering 2024] provides a very detailed introduction, which is highly recommended for reading.